Robin Whittemore, PhD, APRN, FAAN

 About

-Robin Whittemore, PhD, APRN, FAAN is a Professor at Yale School of Nursing and the Co-Director of the National Clinician Scholars Program at Yale.
-Her research focuses on lifestyle change to prevent and treat type 2 diabetes as well as the psychosocial adjustment to chronic illness.
+Robin Whittemore, PhD, APRN, FAAN is Professor Emeritus at Yale School of Nursing and a Senior Research Scientist at Yale.
+Her research focuses on lifestyle change to prevent and manage type 2 diabetes as well as developing and modifying programs to improve health equity in diabetes self-management outcomes.
 Dr. Whittemore’s research has been funded by NIH and the Robert Wood Johnson Foundation.

 Research Interests

-Dr. Whittemore’s research initially focused on adults with type 2 diabetes, specifically in translating theory-based interventions with established efficacy into a new setting, such as modifying the Diabetes Prevention Program for delivery by nurse practitioners in primary care and by visiting nurses and community health workers (CHWs) in subsidized housing.
+Dr. Whittemore’s research initially focused on adults with type 2 diabetes, specifically in translating theory-based interventions with established efficacy into a new setting, such as modifying the Diabetes Prevention Program for delivery by nurse practitioners in primary care and by visiting nurses and community health workers (CHWs) in public housing communities.
 She has modified behavioral interventions for adults and adolescents to a technology platform.
-She has translated an in-person coping skills training program and an obesity prevention program for youth to the internet and has used text messaging to provide a positive psychology intervention for adolescents with type 1 diabetes, In her most recent work, she developed an internet program for parents of adolescents with type 1 diabetes, and modified a group-based program for adults of low socioeconomic status with T2D in Mexico that includes a theory-based mHealth component.
+She has translated an in-person coping skills training program, an obesity prevention program for youth to the internet, an internet program for parents of adolescents with type 1 diabetes, and has used illustrated text messaging to support diabetes self-management for adults in Mexico.
+Currently, she is evaluating a multi-level intervention to promote patient portal use for adults with type 2 diabetes who access care in community health centers and a peer mentoring program to increase CGM use in Black and Hispanic teens with type 1 diabetes.

 Selected Publications